zhongyin/zhongyin.github.io/README.md

 ## Rust

+- [ogulcancelik/herdr](https://github.com/ogulcancelik/herdr) - agent multiplexer that lives in your terminal.
 - [1jehuang/jcode](https://github.com/1jehuang/jcode) - Coding Agent Harness
 - [tinyhumansai/openhuman](https://github.com/tinyhumansai/openhuman) - Your Personal AI super intelligence.
-Private, Simple and extremely powerful.
+A brain that builds a local-first memory of your life, a fantastic orchestrator of agent fleets and workflows, and a deep researcher.
 - [Hmbown/CodeWhale](https://github.com/Hmbown/CodeWhale) - Open-source, community-driven agent harness
 - [ultraworkers/claw-code](https://github.com/ultraworkers/claw-code) - An agent-managed museum exhibit, built in Rust with Gajae-Code / LazyCodex — developed and maintained with no human intervention.
 - [louis-e/arnis](https://github.com/louis-e/arnis) - Generate any location from the real world in Minecraft with a high level of detail.